HeatherAn/recommended-coding-practices/14-Project-Structure.md

 ## LICENSE

-When creating the repository it is always advisable to have either a **LICENSE** file (in `.txt` or `.md` format), or a directory called LICENSE where the future license file will be.
+When creating the repository it is always advisable to have either a **LICENSE** file (in `.txt` or `.md` format), or a directory called LICENSE where the future license(s) file(s) will be.
 A license **sets the terms** in which the code can be **re-used by others**.
 There are highly restrictive licenses (for commercialization of code for example) and there are less restrictive ones, such as the **open-source licenses**.
 The open-source licenses essentially say "use this at your own risk, but give me the proper attribution when using it".
 We will cover a bit of licenses in the [Publish Or Archive](https://github.com/HeatherAn/recommended-coding-practices/blob/main/17-Publish-Or-Archive.md) section.

 **Recommendation:** even if you do not know whether the project is going to be **published** (for everyone to reuse) or **archived** (for only a specific group to reuse), it is always good to create the LICENSE either as an empty file or as an empty directory.
 Having it in your repository during the development of the project will serve as a **reminder** that you have to choose a LICENSE when finishing the project.
 So that others know how to reuse the code.